Comets travel in huge elliptical orbits that take them in close to the Sun and then far out into the distant Solar System.

 As they approach the Sun, the powerful energy of our host star heats these rocky ice balls, causing the release of dust and gas and producing a comet tail that can be seen with the naked eye from Earth or captured in astrophotos.

-They have much smaller orbits than long-period comets - whose orbits might last 1 million years - and sometimes only take years or decades to make one orbit of the Sun.
+They have much smaller orbits than long-period comets - whose orbits might last a million years.

 Perhaps the most famous short period comet is Halley's Comet, which orbits the Sun every 75 years and can be seen with the naked eye.